CloudCannon/platform-documentation/changelogs/2022-08-05_editor-and-syncing-fixes.md

 **Fixes:**

 * Fixed handling filenames that are over a certain length
-* Fixed a number of minor Javascript errors
+* Fixed a number of minor JavaScript errors